steezyali/steezyali.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hi there!
+Welcome to my personal website, I'm Jon :)"
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html